actris-cloudnet/cloudnetpy/paper/paper.md

 on the other hand, are more sensitive to liquid clouds and aerosols.
-Combining these two supplementary data sources with temperature and humidity from a numerical weather prediction model makes it possible to classify various scattering objects of the atmosphere, such as ...
-(What is a scattering object?).
+Combining these two supplementary data sources with temperature and humidity from a numerical weather prediction model makes it possible to classify various scattering objects of the atmosphere, such as ice particles, water droplets and aerosols.
 Furthermore, adding a passive microwave radiometer, an instrument measuring liquid water path, quantitative retrievals of geophysical products such as ice water content, liquid water content